Home

 Houses for sale in the Gard are still very competitively priced (and still cheaper than neighbouring Provence), although more expensive than areas further south in Languedoc, such as the Aude and Pyrénées-Orientales.

-If you don't find property for sale in the Gard department that fits your needs on this site, then why not contact one of the estate agents that operate in the Gard listed on our site?
+If you don't find property for sale in the Gard department that fits your needs on this site, then why not contact one of the estate agents that operate in the Gard.

 Good luck with your hunt!
-And please do contact us if you have any queries, or ask questions of others in our French Property Forum.
+And please do contact us if you have any queries.

 RELATED LINKS